feilfeilundfeil/Cyanic/README.md

 - Create a UITableView subclass with identical functionality as the BaseComponentsVC
 - Refine the README.md to fully explain what the architecture is and the best practices. [✅ 25.03.2019]

-# FFUFComponents
+# Cyanic
 * * *
-FFUFComponents is an iOS framework created at Feil, Feil, & Feil GmbH (FFUF) in response to a need for state-driven UI.
+Cyanic is an iOS framework created at Feil, Feil, & Feil GmbH (FFUF) in response to a need for state-driven UI.
 It borrows heavily from the concepts of Airbnb's [MvRx](https://github.com/airbnb/MvRx) framework (which our Android developers use) to create a very similar code base with Android thereby unifying the business logic in both platforms.
 We use this framework to create complex, performant, and reactive screens in our projects.

-FFUFComponents is a Swift only framework.
+Cyanic is a Swift only framework.
 There are no plans to make it compatible with Objective-C.

 ## Core Concepts
 * * *